dotnet/wpf/README.md

 See the [WPF Roadmap](roadmap.md) to learn about project priorities, status and ship dates.

 [WinForms](https://github.com/dotnet/winforms) is another UI framework for building Windows desktop applications that is supported on .NET Core.
 WPF and WinForms applications only run on Windows.
 They are part of the `Microsoft.NET.Sdk.WindowsDesktop` SDK.
-You are recommended to use [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) to use WPF and WinForms with .NET Core.
+You are recommended to use the most recent version of [Visual Studio Preview](https://visualstudio.microsoft.com/vs/preview/) to use WPF and WinForms with .NET.

 ## Getting started

-* [.NET SDK Preview (6.0 alpha, 5.0 servicing, 3.1 servicing)] (https://github.com/dotnet/installer)
+* [.NET SDK Preview (6.0 alpha, 5.0 servicing, 3.1 servicing) ] (https://github.com/dotnet/installer)
 * [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 * [Getting started instructions](Documentation/getting-started.md)
 * [Contributing guide](Documentation/contributing.md)